4 Retirement Planning Considerations to Avoid

 Retirement is a big deal.
-Reaching a financial position where you can retire securely and in comfort takes years of planning and saving.
+Reaching a financial position where you can retire confidently takes years of planning and saving.

-Do you know how much you truly need to retire comfortably?
+Do you know how much you truly need to retire confidently?
 Do you understand the tax implications of the payments you are expecting in retirement?
 Have you estimated your expenses properly?

-Unfortunately, making some retirement mistakes can set you back years and force you to work longer than you planned.
-These mistakes can even force you to go back to work or depend on others to help you pay your bills.
+Unfortunately, some of these decisions may set you back years and force you to work longer than you planned.
+They may even force you to go back to work or depend on others to help you pay your bills.

 The good news is that these mistakes are generally avoidable as long as you understand them.
-The below mistakes are very common, but you can plan around them with some forethought.
+In our experience, the following are very common, but you can plan around them with some forethought.

-Many people make the mistake of failing to plan for retirement altogether.
+Some people fail to plan for retirement altogether.
 They assume that they can live off of their Social Security payments or that their loved ones will step in and address their financial needs.

-Relying on others, especially when you only assume they will help or support you without any kind of commitment on their end, is one of the worst retirement plans you can make.
-These types of plans are really the equivalent of not having a plan at all.
+In our experience, relying on others, especially when you only assume they will help or support you without any kind of commitment on their end, is equivalent of not having a plan at all.

 Having a plan will help you take steps to address these common retirement questions.

-The answers to each of these questions will either affect how you should plan for retirement or what additional action you need to take to be sure you can retire in comfort.
-A financial advisor can help you answer these questions and build a strategy that supports financial security in retirement.
+The answers to each of these questions may affect how you should plan for retirement or what additional action you need to take to help ensure you can retire in comfort.
+A financial advisor can help you answer these questions and build a strategy that supports financial independence in retirement.

 Now, let’s address some common reasons why individuals forgo retirement planning.